Jun-depo/capstone-kube-app-deployment/README.md

 ### Propose and Scope the Project

 The Continuous Integration, Continuous Deployment or Continuous Delivery (CI/CD) is very important for the software development and production as scale.
-Jenkins is one of popular CI/CD tool for that.
+Jenkins is one of popular CI/CD tools for that.
 This Project uses Jenkins to build and deploy a machine learning application via docker and AWS kubenetes Service.

 The outline of the steps for this project